ankitchamke/100-days-of-code/README.md

 - Learned and practiced core navigation commands: `pwd` (print working directory), `ls` (list files), `cd` (change directory), `..` (move up one directory), and `clear` (clear the terminal screen).
 - Understood the file tree structure and the rules of navigating through it using the command line.
 - Gained a foundational understanding of how to inspect the file system and move between different directories efficiently, which is a crucial skill for all developers.

 ---

+### Day 58: 03 August 2025 (Sunday)
+**Today's Progress:**
+- Learned and practiced command line basics for file and directory manipulation.
+- Mastered commands to create and delete files (`New-Item`, `touch`, `rm`).
+- Practiced creating and deleting directories using `mkdir` and `rmdir`.
+- Understood how to write content to a file using the `echo` command.
+- Learned how to read the contents of a file using the `cat` command.
+- Gained a solid understanding of fundamental command line operations beyond just navigation, which is essential for managing projects and files directly from the terminal.

+---